Fine-grained Meta-Theorems for Vertex Integrity: Lower Bounds

 \begin{proof}

 We perform a reduction from $q$-\textsc{Clique}.
 It is well-known that, given a graph $G$ on $n$ vertices it is not possible to decide if $G$ contains a clique of size $q$ in time $n^{o(q)}$, unless the ETH is false \cite{CyganFKLMPPS15}.
-We claim that we construct the graph $H(G)$, as previously described, and an FO formula $\phi_C$ such that $\phi_C$ will contain $O(q)$ quantifiers and $H,\ell,\myc\models \phi_C$ for the nowhere defined functions $\ell,\myc$ if and only if $G$ has a $q$-clique.
-If we achieve this, then, since by \cref{lem:reduction} we have $k=O(\sqrt{\log n})$, and the size of $H$ is polynomially related to the size of $G$, the stated running time would become $2^{o(q(\sqrt{\log n})^2)} n^{O(1)} = n^{o(q)}$ and we refute the ETH.
+We construct the graph $H(G)$, as previously described.
+We then claim that we can also construct an FO formula $\phi_C$ such that $\phi_C$ contains $O(q)$ quantifiers and $H,\ell,\myc\models \phi_C$ for the nowhere defined functions $\ell,\myc$ if and only if $G$ has a $q$-clique.
+If we show this, then, since by \autoref{lem:reduction} we have $k=O(\sqrt{\log n})$, and the size of $H$ is polynomially related to the size of $G$, the stated running time would become $2^{o(q(\sqrt{\log n})^2)} n^{O(1)} = n^{o(q)}$ and we refute the ETH.
 Our goal is then to define such an FO formula $\phi_C$.
 We define

 We now claim that by the construction of $H$, we have that $H,\ell,\myc\models \phi_C$ if and only if $G$ has a clique.
 If $G$ has a clique $\{v_{i_1},v_{i_2},\ldots,v_{i_q}\}$, we map $x_1, x_2,\ldots, x_q$ to arbitrary vertices of $W_{i_1},\ldots, W_{i_q}$.
 For the next part of the formula, either $x_{q+1}, x_{q+2}$ correspond to some (different) $x_i, x_{i'}$ or the formula is true.
-Last, we claim that $H,\ell',\myc\models \phi_{adj}[x_{q+1}\setminus u_{i}][x_{q+2}]\setminus u_{i'}]$, where $x_i,x_{i'}$ are substituted by $u_i, u_{i'}$ and $\ell'(u_i)\in W_i, \ell'(u_{i'})\in W_{i'}$.
+Last, we claim that $H,\ell',\myc\models \phi_{adj}[x_{q+1}\setminus u_{i}][x_{q+2}\setminus u_{i'}]$, where $x_i,x_{i'}$ are substituted by $u_i, u_{i'}$ and $\ell'(u_i)\in W_i, \ell'(u_{i'})\in W_{i'}$.
 Indeed, because we have a clique in $G$, by construction there exists a $Y_j$ such that each vertex of $Y_j^1$ has the same neighborhood in $S$ as $W_{i}$ and each vertex of $Y_j^2$ has the same neighborhood in $S$ as $W_{i'}$ (or the same with the roles of $Y_j^1, Y_j^2$ reversed).
 Hence, $\phi_{adj}$ is satisfied.

 For the converse direction, suppose that $H,\ell,\myc\models \phi_C$ for the nowhere defined labeling function $\ell$.
 Then there exists a labeling function $\ell'$ that assigns $\ell'(u_1), \ell'(u_2), \ldots, \ell'(u_q)$ to some vertices of $\bigcup_{i\in [n]}W_i$ and is undefined everywhere else such that $\ell'(u_i) \neq \ell'(u_{i'})$ for $i\neq i'$ and $H,\ell',\myc\models \phi_{C'}$ where